Skip to main content

 A world contains multiple rooms that entities can interact in.
 Each room points back to its parent world via the worldId property.

-// Get all rooms in a world
+// Get all rooms in a world (preferred method)

 const worldRooms = await runtime.getRooms(worldId);